praxlol/obsidian-livesync/README.md

-Found [here](https://github.com/vrtmrz/obsidian-livesync/blob/main/docs/setup_own_server.md#b-using-docker-compose) under the docker compose section. run the usual `docker compose up -d`
+Found [here](https://github.com/vrtmrz/obsidian-livesync/blob/main/docs/setup_own_server.md#b-using-docker-compose) under the docker compose section.

+Run the usual `docker compose up -d`

 If your container threw an error or exited unexpectedly, please check the permission of couchdb-data, and couchdb-etc.
 Once CouchDB starts, these directories will be owned by uid:5984.
 Please chown it for that uid again.